Got a great teaching idea?

 Dr. Norman spearheads online and tech-enhanced initiatives at the ICRE and leads the IDEA Lab team.
 Norman has taught extensively and worked in the scholarship of teaching and learning for over 13 years, focusing in particular on international and online education.
 She is co-author of the book, How Learning Works: Seven Research-Based Principles for Smart Teaching, which distills learning research into practical teaching strategies.
 She also writes for Synapse and Faculty Focus and speaks regularly at education conferences.

 Natalie, a graduate of Chatham University’s Master's in Film and Digital Technology program, has broad professional experience with visual communication design and video production.
-She has produced documentary films, promotional and instructional videos using a wide range of techniques and methods, from videography to motion graphic animation.
-At the ICRE, Natalie works with faculty and the IDEA Lab team to develop high-quality multimedia content for courses and modules.
-She also uses her eye for photography and design to brand digital signage, logos, icons and printed materials.
+She has produced documentary films, promotional and instructional videos using a wide range of techniques, from videography to motion graphics.
+At the ICRE, Natalie collaborates with faculty and the IDEA Lab team to develop high-quality multimedia content for courses and modules.